-Next, I examine the impact of the redistribution policy on average consumption.
+Next, I examine the impact of the redistribution policy on aggregate consumption.
 Ultimately, policy makers care about the impact of the redistribution policy on welfare.
 As shown in the right hand side of Figure 1, increasing the degree of redistribution makes the after-tax income distribution - and therefore the distribution of consumption - more equal.
 All else equal, this effect will be welfare improving for a sufficiently egalitarian social welfare function.
-However, by decreasing the long-run labor supply and capital stock, the policy decreases the productive capacity of the economy, lowering average consumption.
+However, by decreasing the long-run labor supply and capital stock, the policy decreases the productive capacity of the economy, lowering aggregate consumption.
 This effect is plotted in Figure 3.
-Because the decline in average consumption can be entirely attributed to the effect of non-homothetic savings behavior when labor supply is held fixed, the decline in average consumption can as well.
+Because the decline in aggregate consumption can be entirely attributed to the effect of non-homothetic savings behavior when labor supply is held fixed, the decline in aggregate consumption can as well.

-From Figure 3 we see that a 7 percentage point increase in the average labor income tax rate - which funds a budget balancing transfer - causes average steady state consumption to decline by 3.5 percent.
-From the figure, we can see that 1.1 percent or about 30 percent of the total decline in average consumption can be attributed to the direct effect on non-homothetic savings behavior alone.
+From Figure 3 one can see that about 30 percent of the total decline in aggregate consumption can be attributed to the direct effect on non-homothetic savings behavior alone.
 While this does not constitute the majority of the trade-off, these results suggest that the redistribution-investment trade-off may be large enough to influence optimal fiscal policy calculations.

-Figure 3: Effect of τ{l} on Consumption
+Figure 3: Effect of $\tau{\ell}$ on Consumption